Academic Support & Student Support Services

 Copyright Office staff review readings and resources used in Royal Roads University courses to ensure that the use of these materials complies with Canadian copyright law.

-Please refer to the Copyright Guide for details on copyright and procedures for course readings and resources.
+Please refer to their Copyright Guides for details on copyright and procedures for course readings and resources.

 All readings and resources relating to a course are to be placed in the appropriate ‘Readings’ section in Moodle, where they are accessed by the Copyright Office staff to obtain permissions and/or transactional clearances for distribution.